Does NSFAS Fund Traffic COP Course?

 Student Loans and Private Bursaries

-- Additionally, some private companies sponsor individuals pursuing careers in traffic law enforcement in exchange for work commitments post-training.
+- Moreover, some private companies sponsor individuals who wish to pursue careers in traffic law enforcement in exchange for work commitments after training.

 Which Schools & Colleges Offers Traffic Courses?